learn-anything/tasks/readme.md

 # Tasks

-> Tasks exposed as HTTP endpoints
+> Tasks as HTTP endpoints

 Goal of the repo is to serve as a place to build out tasks that are in use by [Learn Anything](https://github.com/learn-anything/learn-anything.xyz) and generalise it to be used by community at large.